yangdong-liu/yangdong-liu.github.io/_pages/cn.md

 <br><br>

+### **工作论文**

+1. **Liu, Y.**, Zhou, Z., Zhang, Y., Wang, C. J.* Unpacking the Black Box of Hostility: Threat Perception, Moral Judgement, and Aggressive Rhetoric in China’s Diplomatic Press Conferences
+2. **Liu, Y.**, Huang, J., Wang, C. J.* Mapping Causal Narratives in Political Discourse Using LLM

 ### **会议论文**

-1. **Yangdong Liu**, Zhenfeng Zhou, Yaotian Zhang, Cheng-Jun Wang, Speak of Evil: the Moral Foundation of Hostile Narrative in Chinese Public Diplomacy.
-IAMCR 2024, Christchurch, New Zealand.
+1. **Liu, Y.**, Zhou, Z., Zhang, Y., Wang, C. J.* (2024) Speak of Evil: The Moral Foundations of Hostile Narrative in Chinese Public Diplomacy.
+Paper to be presented at the 2024 International Association for Media and Communication Research (IAMCR), Christchurch, New Zealand
-2. Zhang Y., Wang Y., Yan L., **Liu Y**.
-(2024) Unraveling the NFT Narrative Labyrinth: Persuasive Effects of Interactive Engagement and Structure on Transaction Attention.
-ICA 2024, Gold Coast, Australia.
+2. Zhang, Y., Wang, Y., Yan, L., & **Liu, Y.** (2024).
+Unraveling the NFT Narrative Labyrinth: Persuasive Effects of Interactive Engagement and Structure on Transaction Attention.
+Paper to be presented at the 74th Annual International Communication Association Conference (ICA), Gold Coast, Australia.

-### **工作论文**

-1. **Yangdong Liu**, Cheng-Jun Wang* (2024) Mapping Causal Narrative in Political Descourse Using LLM.
-Working in Progress.
-2. **Yangdong Liu**, Cheng-Jun Wang* (2024) Building a Dock Rather Than Borrowing a Boat: China's Open-Source News Platform for International Propaganda.
-Woking in Progress.